 The Plum Creek Wind Farm will be an up to 414 MW nameplate capacity LWECS in Cottonwood, Murray, and Redwood counties, Minnesota.
-The LWECS will consist of either 74 Vestas V162 5.6 MW turbines or 67 Siemens Gamesa SG170 6.2 MW turbines.
+The LWECS will consist of either 74 Vestas V162 5.6-MW turbines or 67 Siemens Gamesa SG170 6.2 MW turbines.
 The project also includes up to six alternate turbine locations for the Vestas model and 11 alternate turbine locations for the Siemens Gamesa model that can be used should any of the primary turbine locations be determined not adequate for construction or operation.
+The LWECS will consist of either 77 GE 3.8-154 turbines, 68 GE 6.1-158 turbines, 76 Vestas V150-4.5 turbines, or 77 Vestas V163-4.5 turbines.
+The project also includes up to 1 alternate turbine location for the GE 3.8-154 model, 10 alternate turbine locations for the GE 6.1-158 model, two alternate turbine locations for the Vestas V150-4.5 model, and 1 alternate turbine location for the Vestas V163-4.5 model that can be used should any of the primary turbine locations be determined not adequate for construction or operation.

 The project area includes approximately 73,000 acres of land.
 The Permittee currently holds easements and participation agreements on up to 53,223 acres of land within the project area.
 Upon completion of project construction and restoration, the project site will include no more than 113.1 acres of land converted to wind turbines and associated facilities approved by this site permit.
+The project area includes approximately 73,000 acres of land.
+The Permittee currently holds easements and participation agreements on up to 52,869 acres of land within the project area.
+Upon completion of project construction and restoration, the project site will include no more than 84 acres of land converted to wind turbines and associated facilities approved by this site permit.